Flians/flians.github.io/content/publication/GLSVLSI25/index.md

 ---
-title: An Optimal DFF-Oriented Technology Legalization Algorithm for Rapid Single-Flux-Quantum Circuits
+title: 'An Optimal DFF-Oriented Technology Legalization Algorithm for Rapid Single-Flux-Quantum Circuits'

 # Authors
 # A YAML list of author names